ppatel0910/project_2/README.md

 ![classification_report_for_logistic_regression_model](https://github.com/ppatel0910/project_2/blob/main/visuals/logisticregression%20classification%20report.png)

 ### To improve on the models accuracy, we included more features in the model.
-By adding additional features, the models accuracy increased to INSERT PERCENTAGE HERE.
+By adding additional features, the models accuracy increased to 85%.
 The classification report for the second model is below.

 ![classification_report_for_logistic_regression_model](https://github.com/ppatel0910/project_2/blob/main/visuals/secondclassficationreport.png)